apogeejs/apogeejs-admin/web/prosemirror/README.txt

 2) Also in the dist directory, for each prosemirror lib, a es module was placed that re-exports the module from the associated repo.
 This is to give it a better name.

+NOTE - on all repos, my first change was June 17, 2020.
+I don't have any of their changes after this date.
+(Note, I didn't check that I have all their changes up to that date.
+The cutoff may be a few days earlier.)